X

 The Butter Market, Market Place, Mountsorrel, LE12 7BA

 Mountsorrel is not listed in the Domesday Survey of 1086, and there is no evidence that it existed before the arrival of the Normans.
-The first recorded mention of Mountsorrel is in about 1148, in a charter made between the Earl of Chester and the Earl Leicester.
+The earliest record of its existence is in a charter c.1148, in which Ranulf Earl of Chester granted the village and castle [villam et castellum] of Mountsorrel to Robert Earl of Leicester.

 The census comprised the whole of the civil parish of Mountsorrel comprising the amalgamated townships of Christchurch and St Peter.
 Also the formerly detached parts of Rothley Temple comprising Mountsorrel Lane and Castledine Lodge.
 And boats at lock if any.